kbase/cdm-spark-events/design/design.md

   jobs for the CTS jobs in the batch.
 However,
-  [only one batch runs at a time](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#triggers) which means the processing time for the batch is equal to the processing time of largest job output in the batch. `forEachBatch` doesn't allow for true parallelism - instead it effectively picks the largest job out of the N batch jobs, and sequentially runs those large jobs.
+  [only one batch runs at a time](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#triggers) which means the processing time for the batch is equal to the processing time of largest job output in the batch if the batch is parallelized. `forEachBatch` doesn't allow for true parallelism - instead, from a performance perspective, it effectively picks the largest job out of the N jobs in the batch, and sequentially runs those large jobs.
 Given the nature of bioinformatics processing, job output processing times are expected to be highly variable, with times ranging from seconds to hours or even days.
-* Parallelizing `foreEachBatch` independently would case massive message duplication as each SSS instance manages its own Kafka offsets.
+* Parallelizing `forEachBatch` independently would case massive message duplication as each SSS instance manages its own Kafka offsets.

 As such, we will implement with a standard Kafka client like `python-kafka`.